metapolator/metapolator/next/docs/concepts.md

 **compatible:** When two skeletons are compatible they

-* define the same glyphs, that are compatible to their pairs
+* define the same glyphs, that are compatible to their "partners"
-* the glyphs pairs have the same number of contours, where the contours at the same position are compatible to each other
+* the glyph pairs have the same number of contours, where the contours at the same position are compatible to each other
 * compatible contours share the same points/commands in the same order
 * the glyphs have the same anchors (and guides, what to do with ids and names?